Nearly eight out of 10 families across England are unable to afford newly built homes in their local area, a report by housing charity Shelter says.

-Apparently, ministers agree the present system for building more affordable houses is broken and still aim to make such housing genuinely affordable.
+Apparently, ministers agree the present system for building more truly affordable houses is broken yet they still aim to make such housing genuinely affordable.

-Many new-build houses are costing over £200,000 and more than half of the families in each region simply cannot afford to pay this.
+Many new-build houses are now costing over £250,000 and more than half of the families in each region simply cannot afford to pay this.
 At the same time, second-hand houses for sale are becoming increasingly cheaper in price.
 Shelter has been saying there is a crisis in the new housing sector for a considerable while.

-A Department for Communities and Local Government spokesman was interviewed about this at the time that Shelter’s report was published and apparently they agreed with Shelter that the housing market in this country is broken but also confirmed, among other things, that the industry is committed to delivering further increases in supply with more of the types and sizes of houses that can better match supply to demand.
+A Department for Communities and Local Government spokesman was interviewed about this at the time that Shelter’s report was published and apparently they agreed with Shelter that the housing market in this country is broken and also confirmed, among other things, that the industry is committed to delivering further increases in supply with more of the types and sizes of houses that can better match supply to demand.
+We are still waiting.

 How to Improve the Housing Market in England and Wales.